divyanshukumarpcm/tripleDESanyfile/README.md

 (Make sure you install and build all the depedencies required by above libraries)

 Tested on Linux and Windows based systems.
+Will surely work on MAC OS if u install all dependencies.
 Can encrypt any kind of file (image, video also), you do not have to choose or do anything extra, just type the name of the file with correct format.
 Capability: - Max 300 MB file on 4GB RAM (i3 7th Gen 2.3 GHz processor)